top of page

 Location

-The city of Berlin provides the ideal background for our summer program.
-Steeped in a history of conflict, rebellion and defiance, Berlin has become home to a thriving activist scene that participants get to experience firsthand.
-By visiting local initiatives, historical sites and enjoying free time to explore the city on their own, participants become immersed in the unique spirit of this diverse and energetic city.
+The city of Berlin provides the ideal backdrop for a program rooted in civic courage, democratic practice, and collective repair.
+Steeped in a history of conflict, resistance, and reinvention, Berlin has become home to a thriving activist scene that JASS participants get to experience firsthand.

 JASS 2018 participants with Professor Jonathan Schorsch